bordumb/wsbtrading/README.md

-trading is a library that handles data I/O, aggregation, and modeling to facilitate algorithmic trading stategies.
+wsbtrading is a library that handles data I/O, aggregation, and modeling to facilitate algorithmic trading stategies.

 # Reinforcement Learning and Automated Stock Trading